difuentes/github-finder/README.md

 * Components without state are called as Stateless Functional Components.
 These components can be defined as functions and do not use the render method.
 * React router must encapsulate the entire application.
+* A context is composed of three parts: NameContext.js, NameReducer.js, NameState.js.

 ## Recommended plugins for VSCode